Comcast's Fandango ticket service buys MovieClips

 MovieClips, launched in 2009, licenses movie scenes from various studios, puts them up on YouTube and monetizes them with ads on the site.

-The MovieClips network consists of its website and 25 YouTube channels, with a catalog of 45,000 curated film clips and trailers.
+The MovieClips network consists of its website and 25 YouTube channels, with a catalogue of 45,000 curated film clips and trailers.

 The deal will allow Fandango to monetize the clips MovieClips has licensed and direct fans to its own website.